stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 # Terminology

-[EDITOR'S NOTE: todo]
+This document uses the following terms

+Overtransport: : A transport protocol that uses SPUD for middlebox signaling and traversal.

+Endpoint: : A node that sends or receives a packet.
+In this document, this term may refer to either the SPUD implementation on this node, the overtransport implementation on this node, or the applications running over that overtransport.

+Path: : The set of Internet Protocol nodes a given packet traverses from endpoint to endpoint.

+Middlebox: : A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.

 # Use Cases

-[EDITOR'S NOTE: specific applications we think need this go here]
+[EDITOR'S NOTE: specific applications we think need this go here? reference draft-kuehlewind-spud-use-cases

 # Functional Requirements

+The following requirements detail the services that SPUD must provide to overtransports, endpoints, and middleboxes using SPUD.

+## Grouping of Packets

-Grouping of Packets: : Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
+Transport semantics and many properties of communication that endpoints may want to expose to middleboxes are bound to flows or groups of flows.
 SPUD must therefore provide a basic facility for associating packets together (into what we call a "tube" ,for lack of a better term) and associate information to these groups of packets.
-If SPUD is used, all packets of a 5-tuple flow must carry the SPUD header.
-Only packets with the same tube ID and 5-tuple are considered to belong to the same tube.
-(29.6. call: Not quite.
-There are three requirements here.
-(1) Need to be able to tie per-tube properties to all packets in the tube.
-How this happens is open.
-(2) Not allow additional trackability across 5-tuples.
-(3) Mitigate blind MOTS attacks.
-Discuss tradeoffs here.
-Maybe we need a Tube ID section?
-Talk about mapping streams in multistream protocols to tubes?)
+The simplest mechanisms for association would involve the addition of an identifier to each packet in a tube; current thoughts on the tradeoffs on requirements and constraints on this identifier space are given in {{tradeoffs-in-tube-identifiers}}.

+## Endpoint to Path Signaling

-End-point to Path Signaling: : SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
-To be able to potentially communicate with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band signal protocol or there must be a pre-known relationship to middleboxes at are on the path.
-However, the overhead to setup a relationship to all SPUD-aware middleboxes on a certain path might be too large, therefore SPUD must provide in-band signal but might in addition also offer mechanism for out-of-band signaling.
+SPUD must be able to provide information from the end-point(s) to all SPUD-aware nodes on the path.
+To be able to potentially communicate with all SPUD-aware middleboxes on the path SPUD must either be designed as an in-band signaling protocol, or there must be a pre-existing relationship between the endpoint and the SPUD-aware middleboxes along the path.
+Since it is implausible that an endpoint has these relationships to all SPUD-aware middleboxes on a certain path in the context of the Internet, SPUD must provide in-band signaling.
+SPUD may in addition also offer mechanisms for out-of-band signaling when it is appropriate to use.

-Middlebox to End-point Signal: : SPUD must provide a signaling channel for SPUD-aware middleboxes to signal information to the SPUD sender.
-This channel can either be relayed of the receiver or a direct communication from the middlebox to the sender.
-However if out-of-band signaling is used, there is no reliability as traffic might be lost or completely blocked.
+## Extensibility

-Extensibility: : SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.
+SPUD must enable multiple new transport semantics without requiring updates to SPUD implementations in middleboxes.

+## Authentication

-Authentication: : The basic SPUD protocol must not require any authentication or a priori trust relationship to function.
-However, SPUD should support the presentation/exchange of authentication information in environments where a trust relationship already exists, or can be easily established (either in-band our out-of-band).
+The basic SPUD protocol must not require any authentication or a priori trust relationship between endpoints and middleboxes to function.
+However, SPUD should support the presentation/exchange of authentication information in environments where a trust relationship already exists, or can be easily established, either in-band our out-of-band.

+## Integrity

+SPUD must provide integrity protection of SPUD-encapsulated packets, though the details of this integrity protection are still open; see {{tradeoffs-in-integrity-protection}}.
+At the very least, endpoints should be able to:

+1. detect packet modifications by non-SPUD-aware middleboxes along the path

+2. detect the injection of packets into a SPUD flow (defined by 5-tuple) or tube by nodes other than the remote endpoint.

-Integrity: : SPUD must provide integrity to detect modifications of information that are not supposed to be changed deliberately or non-deliberately by (SPUD-aware or not-SPUD-aware) middleboxes.
+SPUD must provide integrity to detect modifications of information that are not supposed to be changed deliberately or non-deliberately by (SPUD-aware or not-SPUD-aware) middleboxes.

+## Privacy

-Privacy: : SPUD must allow endpoints to control the amount of information exposed to middleboxes, with the default being the minimum necessary for correct functioning.
+SPUD must allow endpoints to control the amount of information exposed to middleboxes, with the default being the minimum necessary for correct functioning.
 [QUESTION: can/should endpoints be allowed to make different choices?
 Minimal amount always trumps?
 Need to be careful here about embedding policy in mechanism...]

 # Non-Functional Requirements

+The following requirements detail the constraints on how the SPUD facility must meet its functional requirements.

+## Middlebox Traversal

-Middlebox Traversal: : SPUD must be able to traverse middleboxes that are not SPUD-aware.
+SPUD must be able to traverse middleboxes that are not SPUD-aware.
 Therefore SPUD must be encapsulated in a transport protocol that is known to be accepted on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.

-Low Overhead in Network Processing: : SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.
+## Low Overhead in Network Processing

+SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.

+## Implementability in User-Space

-Implementability in User-Space: : To enable fast deployment SPUD and transports above SPUD must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
+To enable fast deployment SPUD and transports above SPUD must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (root or "jailbreak") on the endpoints.
 Usually all operating systems will allow a user to open a UDP socket.
 Therefore SPUD has to be naturally encapsulated in UDP or at least a possibility to encapsulate SPUD in UDP must be specified in addition.

 Incremental Deployability in an Untrusted, Unreliable Environment: :  SPUD must operate in the present Internet.
 In order to maximize deployment, it should also be useful as an encapsulation between endpoints even before the deployment of middleboxes that understand it.
 The information exposed over SPUD must provide incentives for adoption by both endpoints and middleboxes, and must maximize privacy (by minimizing information exposed).
 Further, SPUD must be robust to packet loss, duplication and reordering by the underlying network service.
 SPUD must work in multipath, multicast, and multi-homing environments.